Marty's Place In Allentown, N.J. Offers A Haven For Elder Dogs; 'They Come Here And They Thrive'

 Many of the elder dogs came to Marty’s Place because their owners are transitioning to a long-term care facility, experiencing financial hardship, have passed away, or for other reasons can’t take care of them.

-“These are very heart-wrenching decisions, and so we wanted to provide them with the peace of mind that whatever they’re dealing with and going through, they will know that their cherished pet is very well cared for and loved,” said Doreen Jakubcak, director of Marty’s Place.
+“These are very heart-wrenching decisions, and so we wanted to provide them with the peace of mind that whatever they’re dealing with and going through, they will know that their cherished pet is well cared for and loved,” said Doreen Jakubcak, director of Marty’s Place.

 Toys are abundant.
 Soft beds are available around every corner for TV watching, and all of the dogs have their own individual rooms for nighttime and meals.